Working From Home Policy

 - Protect your business in minutes, not months

 - Peace of mind that your business is secure

 - Instant download with expert customer support

 Your template is a user-friendly Word document with easy-to-follow instructions.
 Add your business specifics and the signatures and you’re covered.
 You can even change the font and add your branding.
 If you get stuck, just call, or email us.

 You’re three clicks away from the peace of mind that comes with knowing your business is protected.
 No more second-guessing.
 No more doubts.
 Run your business with clarity because you have the contract you need when you need it.
 Feel confident and in control.

 You’ve Googled the free templates, right?
 They’re usually “one size fits all”.
 Our templates are specific to Australian business.
 And if the law changes, you’ll get a free update.
 Our templates don’t suck.
 They give you peace of mind.

 What is a Working From Home Policy?

-A Working From Home Policy outlines the working arrangements and health and safety guidelines for employees who are working remotely or from home.
+A Working From Home Policy outlines the working arrangements and health and safety guidelines for employees working remotely or from home.

-You can use this template to increase flexibility within your business, clearly outline the procedures to be followed and help to set the ground rules in black and white so everyone is clear on their obligations.
+You can use this template to increase flexibility within your business, clearly outline the procedures to be followed, and set the ground rules in black and white.

 Do I need a Working From Home Policy?